 certutil –viewdelstore –enterprise NTAuth

 Depending on your Active Directory topology, it could take several hours to propagate any changes throughout the agency.
 To propagate from the domain controller(s) to the enterprise, a group policy update can be forced to an OU via Group Policy Management Console.
-If troubleshooting a single computer, running either of the following commands, from an elevated command prompt, on the problem computer should work:
+If troubleshooting a single computer, running either of the following commands, from an elevated command prompt, on the affected computer should work:

 However, the registry containing this information may not be updated if your agency has the Certificate Services Client - Auto-Enrollment disabled.